vgermandev/vgermandev/lknreadme.md

-#LKN
+# LKN
 LKN is new computer language.
-LKN stands for ìLanguage of Knowledgeî or ìLove for Knowledgeî LKN is a hybrid of programming language and rule engine.
+LKN stands for ‚ÄúLanguage of Knowledge‚Äù or ‚ÄúLove for Knowledge‚Äù LKN is a hybrid of programming language and rule engine.
 The LKN interpreter implemented in c++20.
 Syntax inspired by Smalltalk-80.